denis-shienkov/vscode-qbs/docs/build.md

 The progress of operations such as `resolving`, `building`, and `cleaning' is also displayed as text messages reported from QBS.

-The KBS extension provides two output panels for displaying these messages:
+The QBS extension provides two output channels for displaying these messages:

 * **QBS Compile Output** - displays the progress of the main build,